Matt Doran (journalist): Career

 Throughout 2006, he worked as a police reporter with Melbourne's Herald Sun newspaper, covering fires, floods, the gangland war and CBD shootings.
-In the four years prior, he held a position as an awarded reporter and senior editor across a number of mastheads within News Ltd's Leader newspaper group.

 Network Ten

 Following this, Doran worked for several years as a general news reporter and then police reporter for Network Ten in Melbourne and Adelaide.
 Doran played a key role in Network Ten's coverage of a series of natural disasters, including the devastating Christchurch earthquakes, the deadly Pike River mine explosion in New Zealand's West, the Christmas Island boat tragedy and the tsunami which obliterated North-East Japan.

 In October 2011, Doran was appointed presenter of Ten News at Five: Weekend with Natarsha Belling, but left the bulletin when it changed to a single-presenter format with only Belling in November 2012.
-He continued to be a fill-in presenter and a senior reporter with Ten News.

 In November 2013, Doran was appointed presenter of Ten Eyewitness News Early and Ten Eyewitness News Morning.
 In January 2014, Hermione Kitson replaced Doran on Ten Eyewitness News Early.
 He continued to present Ten Eyewitness News Morning until the bulletin was cancelled in May 2014 due to cost-cutting measures, and Doran returned to reporting.

 In May 2015, Doran resigned from Network Ten after nearly eight years with the network.